-The application process for pupillage commencing in October 2018
+We have completed our pupillage selection process for pupillage commencing in October 2018.

 What we look for in a pupil